310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% bubble Shinobu %}
 Isara-dono, you—

-… Mm.
+…Mm.
 Nevermind, it is nothing.
 {% endbubble %}

 {% bubble Mao %}